Our history

 1992

-In 1992, the Christmas market took on a new dimension and became Strasbourg, Capital of Christmas.
-This title sealed its European influence and confirmed its cultural prestige.
+In 1992, the Christmas market took on a new dimension and became “Strasbourg: Capital of Christmas.”
+This title cemented its European reputation and confirmed its cultural prestige.

 -